FOSSEE/sdes-stscripts/Version_Control/vcs3/vcs3.rst

 ..
 R19

 Here are some self assessment questions for you to solve
+ 1. How to accomplish not saving backup files using hg revert command?
+ #.
+Get the history of revisions 2 to 4 without having to list each
+ revision?
+ #.
+Print the description and content of a change.
+Hint: Use --patch option
 ..
 L20

 {{{ Solution of self assessment questions on slide }}}